sohei1l/voice-clone/README.md

 Lightweight C++ voice cloning CLI that creates personalized text-to-speech from a 30-second recording.

+Fast, compact, and optimized for real-time synthesis with < 15MB binary size.

 ## Features

 - **Record**: Capture high-quality voice samples from microphone